 I spoke with a Senior Vice President of Human Resources at a Fortune 100 company who said, “Start and end times… is there such a thing nowadays?”
 In a world where we check our email before we get out of bed in the morning and right before we go to sleep, that’s a fair question.

-The short answer is yes.
+The short answer is, yes.
 The longer answer ties into many surprising factors that vary from each company, department, boss and job.
-And the reasons why determine whether or not you build relationships that help you get bigger, more visible projects that lead to a promotion.
+And the reasons why can determine whether or not you build relationships that help you get bigger, more visible projects that lead to a promotion.

 To get a sense of best practices, I spoke with five bosses from five different industries: technology, health care supply management, fashion, animation and consulting.
 The one thing they all had in common: don’t assume anything!

 Transitioning into a new company or job comes with a million unspoken rules.
 Until you understand the culture, play it safe.
 The best person to watch and learn from is your boss.
 Bosses who start early naturally favor those who do the same, even when they say they don’t care.
 If Your boss might say she doesn’t care when you come in but if she is at the office or online every single day by 9 a.m., she probably cares more than she’s willing to admit.